andreterceiro/dio-claro-spring--nosql-studies/README.md

 In the class we used [this sandbox](https://sandbox.neo4j.com/) of Neo4j.

-We created a balnk database and in this blank database we could create a registry using the next command:
+We created a blank database and in this blank database we could create a registry using the next command:

 ```
 create (:Client {name: "Bob Esponja", age: 28, hobbiees:["Caçar água-viva", "comer hamburguer"]})